Content: Child abuse. Child sexual abuse.

 “The Princess tried in vain to move her body, but she couldn’t.
 She was caught in a trap. ”The Flying Child

 The abuse was hidden.
-He played mind games, tricks, and on one occasion dug up a buried pet to show me the decomposing body.
-I never said a word.
+He played mind games, tricks, and on one than more occasion exposed me so something so horrific, it distorted my perspective of a life I could take for granted.
+I never said a word to anyone else.
 I accepted all of it.
 I had no choice.
-I thought he’d kill me too.
+I thought he’d kill me.

 We need to look at this from a different perspective.
 Real stories; speaking out if safe to do so: on social media, stages, symposiums and TV; in films, books, articles, displaying our art on gallery walls, publicly performing our songs and poetry; we can work together as one voice.
 We can use our anger to demand change.
 I believe we must normalise the act of speaking out about child sexual abuse and set the example to the children.
 The campaigns tell them to ‘speak out’, but they don’t hear many of the adults doing it themselves.
-The adult survivors who can (and not all will feel ready or able to – which has to be respected), must talk about these abusers (if safe to do so) and say, without shame – my father/my sibling/my uncle/my mother; until people from all sectors of society, including professionals and practitioners, are unable to look the other way.
-Maybe then they will accept the scale of CSA, stop enabling the abuse, be more vigilant, and start acting upon their instincts a little more courageously.
+The adult survivors who can (and not all will feel ready or able to – which has to be respected), must talk about these abusers (if safe to do so) and say, without shame – my father/my sibling/my uncle/my mother; until people from all sectors of society, can no longer look the other way, or deny the scale of CSA.